 If the Editor or AE determines that an evolved paper does not contain a “substantive” new contribution beyond the conference version, the paper should be returned.
 There is no single definition of a “substantive” new contribution, so there is some discretion, but example considerations can be found in the Submitting a Previously Published Conference Paper section in the Information for Authors page on the T-RO.
 If you are in doubt, please consult with the handling Editor, who may in turn wish to consult with the Editor-in-Chief.

 If the submission is found to contain substantive differences or additions compared to the conference paper, the submission should proceed to review.
 In this case, the submission should be reviewed as if the conference paper did not exist.
 In other words, authors are free to incorporate the conference paper material however they wish without being penalized for overlap.
 This is the essence of the evolutionary publication model.
-Authors are responsible for ensuring that the copyright for the material being considered for T-RO publication can be transferred to IEEE.
+Authors are responsible for ensuring that the copyright for the material being considered for T-RO publication either belongs to IEEE or can be transferred to IEEE.

 Submissions that are not evolved from previous conference papers are called “new.”
 Example tests to distinguish “new” papers from “evolved” papers are given under the section Is My Paper "Evolved" or "New?" of the T-RO website.
 Authors of new papers published in T-RO are given the opportunity to present their paper at an upcoming conference.
 More details are given on the T-RO website.